omeka-s-modules/ExtractMetadata/README.md

 JPEG file includes DateTimeOriginal, the media/item should now have a "Date Created" value.

+## IIIF Presentation module

+This module can automatically provide accurate width, height, and duration metadata for IIIF content resources published by the [IIIF Presentation module](https://github.com/omeka-s-modules/IiifPresentation).
+This is useful for IIIF viewers that require strict validation against the IIIF specification.
+Note that the metadata is only available if the metadata has already been extracted by the ExifTool extractor.

 ## Installing Dependencies

 If installing directly from the Git repository, you will need to install dependencies